-Galleria Dallas will light their 95-foot Christmas monolith by the weekend!
+Galleria Dallas has lit their 95-foot Christmas monolith!

 The experts agree: early Christmas decorators are happier people.
 If that’s the case, the elves over at the Dallas Galleria must be positively jubilant.
-For this weekend, the Galleria will light their 95-foot Christmas tree to dazzle customers for the holiday season.
+Recently the Galleria lit their 95-foot Christmas tree to dazzle customers for the holiday season.
 [Featured image: @galleriadallas]

 Time and time again, the age-old expression holds us: everything really is bigger in Texas – Christmas included.
 Inside the Dallas Galleria stands the tallest indoor Christmas tree in the country.